ay-lab/HiCtrans/ReadMe.md

 samtools view filt.bam| awk -v OFS='\t' '{print $1,$3,$4,"+"}' |paste - - |awk -v OFS='\t' '{print $1,$2,$3,$4,$6,$7,$8}' > hictrans.validpair
 ```

+### Note
+1. HiCtrans requires 10Kb resolution Hi-C matrix or multiple of 10Kb matrix to begin with
-NOTE: The bam file should be sorted based on read name.
+2. The bam file should be sorted based on read name.

 # Filtering the result
 HiCtrans recommends filtering the black listed regions (+/- 100Kb) from the output result.